 - Situation With Adversarial Generations

-Now that Open AI transformer having some understanding of language, it can be used to perform downstream tasks like sentence classification.
+Now that the Open AI transformer has some understanding of language, it can be used to perform downstream tasks like sentence classification.
 Below is an architecture for classifying a sentence as “Spam” or “Not Spam”.

 Results: BERT provides fine-tuned results for 11 NLP tasks.
 Here, we discuss some of those results on benchmark NLP tasks.

 - GLUE: The General Language Understanding Evaluation task is a collection of different Natural Language Understanding tasks.
-These include MNLI (Multi-Genre Natural Language Inference), QQP(Quora Question Pairs), QNLI(Question Natural Language Inference), SST-2(The Stanford Sentiment Treebank), CoLA(Corpus of Linguistic Acceptability) etc. Both, BERTBASE and BERTLARGE outperforms previous models by a good margin (4.5% and 7% respectively).
+These include MNLI (Multi-Genre Natural Language Inference), QQP(Quora Question Pairs), QNLI(Question Natural Language Inference), SST-2(The Stanford Sentiment Treebank), CoLA(Corpus of Linguistic Acceptability), etc. Both BERTBASE and BERTLARGE outperform previous models by a good margin (4.5% and 7% respectively).
 Below are the results of BERTBASE and BERTLARGE as compared to other models:

-- SQuAD v1.1 Dataset Stanford Question Answer Dataset is a collection 100k crowd source Question Answer Pairs.
-A data point contains a question and a passage from wikipedia which contains the answer.
+- SQuAD v1.1 Dataset Stanford Question Answer Dataset is a collection of 100k crowdsource Question Answer Pairs.
+A data point contains a question and a passage from Wikipedia that contains the answer.
 The task is to predict the answer text span from the passage.
 The best performing BERT (with the ensemble and TriviaQA) outperforms the top leaderboard system by 1.5 F1-score in ensembling and 1.3 F1-score as a single system.
-In fact, single BERTBASE outperforms top ensemble system in terms of F1-score.
+In fact, single BERTBASE outperforms the top ensemble system in terms of the F1 score.

-- SWAG (Situations With Adversarial Generations) SWAG dataset contains 113k sentence completion tasks that evaluate best-fitting answer using a grounded commonsense inference.
+- SWAG (Situations With Adversarial Generations) SWAG dataset contains 113k sentence completion tasks that evaluate best-fitting answers using a grounded commonsense inference.
 Given a sentence, the task is to choose the most plausible continuation among four choices.
 BERTLARGE outperforms the OpenAI GPT by 8.3%.
 It even performs better than an expert human.
-The result of SWAG dataset are given below:
+The result of the SWAG dataset is given below:

-Conclusion : BERT was able to improve the accuracy (or F1-score) on many Natural Language Processing and Language Modelling tasks.
-The main breakthrough that is provided by this paper is allowing the use of semi-supervised learning for many NLP task that allows transfer learning in NLP.
+BERT was able to improve the accuracy (or F1-score) on many Natural Language Processing and Language Modelling tasks.
+The main breakthrough that is provided by this paper is allowing the use of semi-supervised learning for many NLP tasks that allows transfer learning in NLP.
 It is also used in Google search, as of December 2019 it was used in 70 languages.
 Below are some examples of search queries in Google Before and After using BERT.
-References: